• Skip to primary navigation

 • Meanwhile, fill the sink with a very shallow pool of water.

-Cook until a temperature of between 220-222F (104-105C) is reached.
-This will take about 18-20 minutes (see note* if you don't have a thermometer).
+Cook until a temperature of between 220-222F (104-105C) is reached, using a food thermometer.
+This will take about 15-20 minutes (this recipe takes closer to 20 minutes on a gas stove top, and about 15 minutes on induction).
+See note* below if you don't have a thermometer.
 Remove from heat and dip the bottom of the pot in the shallow pool of water to stop the cooking process.

 • Stir in the vanilla beans.